agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 layout: post
 title: "The Gender Pay Gap in Data Science Salaries"
 description: >
-  How do data scientists salaries for women compare to men?
+  How do the salaries of woman data scientists compare to those of men?
 This month we explore pay by gender and location.
 image: /files/data-science-salaries/josef_wagner_hohenberg_the_notary_2_coins.jpg
 image_alt: >